uppnrise/acme-microservice-template/README.md

 ## Services

+### eureka-server
+- A discovery service which tracks existing microservices and their instances.

+### gateway
+- An edge server(api gateway) which hides private services from external usage and protect public services when they're used by external clients.

 ### product-composite-service
-It calls three core microservices to create an aggregated information.
+- It calls three core microservices to create an aggregated information.

 ### product-service
 It manages product information and describes each product with the following model: